bmeck/snapshot-utils/manual/tutorial-script-vars.md

-## Dumping all the variables used by functions and globals in a HeapSnapshot
+## Get Variables in a HeapSnapshot

 ```javascript
 import {HeapSnapshot,SplitSnapshotProvider} from "snapshot-utils";